-All you need to know about Dusan Vlahovic, Liverpool’s Haaland back-up
+All you need to know about Dusan Vlahovic, Arsenal target & ‘new Ibra’

-Erling Haaland is the name set to dominate the gossip columns, but only one club will be able to afford the prolific Borussia Dortmund youngster, leaving their competitors searching for alternatives.
+While the likes of Manchester City and Real Madrid chase Erling Haaland, only one (very rich) club will be able to snag the prolific Borussia Dortmund youngster, leaving competitors searching for alternatives.

 The story so far

-It was the latter with whom he progressed the most, signing professional terms with The Steamroller in 2014 after just one year in the set-up.
-In 2016, he became part of the first-team set-up under Ivan Tomic, even being handed the number nine shirt.
+It was the last of those three with whom he progressed the most, signing professional terms with The Steamroller in 2014 after just one year in the set-up.
+In 2016, he became part of the first-team set-up under Ivan Tomic, even being handed the No.9 shirt.

-In February of the same year, he made his debut against former club Beograd, becoming Partizan’s youngest ever player in the process and when he scored his first goal in April, became their youngest goalscorer as well.
+In February of the same year, he made his debut against former club Beograd, becoming Partizan’s youngest ever player in the process.
+When he scored his first goal in April, he became their youngest goalscorer as well.

 Later that year he scored in the national cup final against Javor Ivanjica and lifted his first piece of silverware.

 In June 2017, he signed a pre-contract agreement with Fiorentina, moving to Italy in February 2018.
 Due to the nature of the deal, however, he was unable to play until July.

 The following season saw the then 18-year-old make 10 first-team appearances, but he ultimately failed to find the net.